jdelacasa/YOW/README.md

 Leave your ideas so that we can improve it.
 They are all welcome!

+- Words made by a combination of three
+- Capital letters

 ## Authors

 - Juan Antonio Velasco Gómez ([@juanvelascogomez](https://github.com/juanvelascogomez))